Yooooran/MTDP/README.md

 >if __name__ == "__main__": <br>
 &ensp;&ensp; # evaluate_key_points()  # evaluate key point errors <br>
 &ensp;&ensp; evaluate_model()  # evaluate model performance
+# Generate Set-A and Set-B
+WARNING!!!
+Set-A and Set-B are already established, so before you try to generate new Set-A or Set-B, you should save data in folder "DataSet/source/Set-A" and "DataSet/source/Set-B" as a separate copy.
+If you start generation, the files in the folders below will be replaced.
+---
+If you want to try to generate Set-A or Set-B, please run "DataSet/source/DataGenerator.py".
+The generated data will be saved in folder "DataSet/source/Set-A" and "DataSet/source/Set-B".<br>
+For more information, please see chapter 3.1 and 3.2 in our research article.